HerrLab/LAB_STUFF/FALL_2017_Meeting_Schedule.md

 __Lab meeting: PLANT SCIENCES ROOM 406 (Plant Pathology Department Conference Room) at 10 am.__

-This will be formal presentations (or a journal club, waiting to hear back from Margaret) and lab discussions.
-The following schedule is still in effect, now updated.
-Feel free to claim a week and/or a topic you want to discuss.
-I'll assign and move forward.

 ** DATE (May include week of) **|** ACTIVITY **|** LOCATION **|** TIME **|** PRESENTER **
 :-----:|:-----:|:-----:|:-----:|:-----:
 ~~August 20~~ | ~~Official Start of the Semester & Erin's Birthday Party~~ | ~~Josh's House~~ | ~~6 pm~~ | ~~Everybody~~